[Updated on 7/20/21] Vogel State Park is nestled in the Blue Ridge Mountains, in the heart of the Chattahoochee National Forest.

 At 12.8 miles, with an elevation gain of 3,628 feet, this trail is no gentle morning stroll.
 The Coosa Backcountry Trail loop winds through the Chattahoochee National Forest and Blood Mountain Wilderness, offering spectacular views from Georgia’s 6th highest peak.

-There are plenty of opportunities to take in the sweeping mountain views along the way, with the highlight being the 4,458-foot summit of Blood Mountain.
+There are plenty of opportunities to take in the sweeping mountain views along the way, with the highlight being the 4,458-foot summit of hiking the Blood Mountain trail.

 It’s not recommended to attempt this trail in one day because of a few stretches of extended steep incline.
 But there are backcountry camping sites located along the trail.

-A permit is also required to hike the Coosa Trail, and can be picked up for free at the Vogel park Visitors Center.
+A permit is also required for hiking the Coosa Trail, and can be picked up for free at the Vogel Park Visitors Center.